 Purpose of the Grant Program

 The Inter-Country Travel Grant supports Finnish institutions to invite U.S. Fulbrighters for a short and impactful visit to Finland.
-The purpose of a maximum of 1-week visit can be lecturing, consulting, workshop participation, an evaluation/development project or other relevant outreach activity with wide impact.
+The purpose of a maximum of 1-week visit can be lecturing, consulting, workshop, an evaluation/development project or other relevant outreach activity with wide impact.

 Invite U.S. Fulbright scholars, teachers, professionals and advanced PhD students to Finland.
 Fulbrighters need to be on their Fulbright grant period during the Inter-Country visit.